i05nagai/memorandum/language/english_speaking.md

     * He's always bad-tempered when he doesn't get what he wants
     * I woke up in a bad mood
     * I don't know what's wrong.
 She must have got up on the wrong side of the bed.
+* piss
+    * piss off
+        * I was getting really pissed off at him and finally I exploded
+        * He'd kept me waiting for an hour so I was pissed off to start with
+        * She seemed a bit pissed off that she hadn't been invited
+        * everyone just pissed off and leave me to clean up
 * spin
     * The room started spinning and I felt faint
 * get it doing